SANSA-Stack/SANSA-Stack/README.md

 [1] Herman J. ter Horst:
 *Completeness, decidability and complexity of entailment for RDF Schema and a semantic extension involving the OWL vocabulary.* J. Web Sem.
 3(2-3): 79-115 (2005)

+## How to Contribute
+We always welcome new contributors to the project!
+Please see [our contribution guide](http://sansa-stack.net/contributing-to-sansa/) for more details on how to get started contributing to SANSA.